MinwooPark96/minwoopark96.github.com/aboutme.md

 **Working**

-1. *Convergence of the iterated mean transforms of a 2 × 2 matrix*
+1. *Convergence of the iterated mean transforms of a 2 × 2 matrix* (submitted)
 2. *Value of Information under Insolubility*
 3. *Completeness of Graphical Criteria - Non Redundant under Optimality*
 4. *Complete Graphical Criterion for Sequential Adjustment*